-Denominations We will issue the bonds only in denominations of US\$1,000 and integral multiples of US\$1,000 in excess nereof.
+Denominations We will issue the bonds only in denominations of US\$100,000 and integral multiples of US\$1,000 in excess thereof.

-StatusThe bonds and the previously issued bonds will constitute a single class of securities for all purposes, including, without limitation, for voting purposes under the fiscal agency agreement pursuant to which they will be or were issued.
+Status The bonds will constitute a single class of securities for all purposes, including, without limitation, for voting purposes under the fiscal agency agreement pursuant to which they will be or were issued.
 The bonds will be direct, general, unconditional, unsubordinated and unsecured obligations of Peru.
 The bonds will rank equally, without any preference among themselves, with all of our other existing and future unsecured and unsubordinated obligations relating to our external indebtedness as described in "Description of the Securities-Debt Securities-Defined Terms" in the accompanying prospectus.